-Advise students in selecting programs of study that train them for their area of ministry.
+Support students who have not yet matriculated in selecting programs of study that train them for their area of ministry.

-- 1. Assist students in developing goals that help in meeting their ministry aspirations. - 2.
-Develop strategies and methods for achieving the mission and goals of the - 3. academic affairs program - 4.
-Ensure the accuracy and integrity of academic records. - 5.
-Employ methods for achieving both departmental and initial goals. - 6.
-Offer programs that assist students in achieving their ministry and vocational goals.
+- o Assist students in developing goals that help in meeting their ministry aspirations. - o Develop strategies and methods for achieving the mission and goals of the academic affairs program - o Ensure the accuracy and integrity of academic records. - o Employ methods for achieving both departmental and initial goals. - o Offer programs that assist students in achieving their ministry and vocational goals.